georgemurray12/COVID-19_CNN/README.md

 Technical Summary

 Deep Learning Framework: Implemented using PyTorch.
-Model Architecture: Adaptation of Resnet-18 or Resnet-50 for binary classification.
+Model Architecture: Adaptation of Resnet-50 for binary classification.
 Training Approach: Both from scratch and using transfer learning.
 Evaluation Metrics: Focus on achieving over 90% accuracy on the test set.
 Visualization Techniques: GradCAM and EigenCAM for model interpretation.